Pregnancy risk categories: Table 1 in Antimicrobial Agents.

 1) Spectrum of activity: Posaconazole has a spectrum of antifungal activity comparable with that of voriconazole.
 Additionally, it shows in vitro activity against Mucorales species.
 For most mold infections, posaconazole is usually reserved for treatment of refractory infections.
 It is, however, first-line treatment for invasive fungal infection prophylaxis in patients with acute myeloid leukemia or myelodysplastic syndrome undergoing chemotherapy and those with grade 2 and higher graft-versus-host disease receiving immunosuppressive medications.

 2) Adverse reactions: Risk of hepatotoxicity low compared with other azoles.
 Use with caution in patients at high risk of QT prolongation.
-The intravenous formulation contains cyclodextrin, which has a relative contraindication of creatinine clearance <50 mL/min.
+The IV formulation contains cyclodextrin, which has a relative contraindication of creatinine clearance <50 mL/min.

 3) Pregnancy risk: C.

 1) Spectrum of activity: The spectrum is similar to voriconazole with added activity against Mucorales species.
-A unique benefit of isavuconazole is that the intravenous formulation is free of cyclodextrin and as such can be used in patients with creatinine clearance <50 mL/min.
+A unique benefit of isavuconazole is that the IV formulation is free of cyclodextrin and as such can be used in patients with creatinine clearance <50 mL/min.

 2) Adverse reactions: Hypersensitivity reactions including anaphylaxis and severe skin reactions (Stevens-Johnson syndrome).
 Hepatotoxicity.